Atelier = A workshop or studio, specially one used by an artist or a designer.

 From years 2011 to 2012, he was part of 3XN Design team in Denmark.
 After that, and through the year of 2020 he started BAM!
 Architecture along an associate partner, in which they achieved great acknowledgements on their work, including Architecture Biennials and other international organizations.

-In the year of 2020, alongside a great team, he started Atelier Matias Mosquera, where he furthered his work and exploration about architecture in different scales and regions, thus creating a vanguard office and constant pursuit.
+In the year of 2020, alongside a great team, he started Atelier Matias Mosquera, where he furthered his work and exploration about architecture in different scales and regions, thus creating an avant-gard office.

 Academically, he is currently teaching Architectural Design in the University of Buenos Aires, and has been doing so since 2018.
 He also created BAM!
 Workshops from BAM!
 Architecture, which took place from years 2019 – 2020 based on design, landscaping, and sustainability.